feelsuegood/airbnb-clone-backend/README.md

-# Suenugbnb - Airbnb Clone Backend
+# Sueweetbnb - Airbnb Clone Backend

 A Django-based backend for an Airbnb clone project, built with Python 3.12 and Django 5.0.4.